 Leaside operates from the Leaside church hall.
 This is situated in the main high street of Ware, our location is set back from the main road, accessed between the local shops.
 There is a sign-posted alley which leads to the church and the church hall.
-Our kindergarten is open four days a week, with the exception of a Tuesday.
+Our kindergarten is open 5 days a week.

 The building consists of an admin office, a kitchen, a story room, big spacious hall and an activity room, in which we create a child friendly environment, which is secure and safe both indoors and outdoors.

 In our activity room, our younger children are able to enjoy playing with a variety of equipment including role play, sensory play, mark-making, book corner and many different types of imaginative resources.
 We also have a messy area which includes sand and water play where staff work closely with their children.
 We use the hall for our nursery age children, creating an environment of structure and free play.
 Using a themed role-play area, a variety of table-top resources, a wide selection of construction resources, assorted dressing up, music and instruments, a messy and creative area using a wide variety of media.
 We have a safe, secure and well equipped outdoor area creating a child and adult led enabling area embracing the fundamental , holistic early years effective learning environment.

 We uphold the Fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs as set out in the Government’s Prevent strategy.
 This is reflected in our policies and our ethos of effective learning.

 Our admissions policy at Leaside is to make the Kindergarten accessible to children and families from all sections of the local community.
 We aim to ensure that all sections of the community have access to the Kindergarten through open, fair and clearly communicated procedures.

 Places are allocated according to the following criteria, in order of priority:

 1. A child’s position on our waiting list, which is arranged in order of date name put down.